yo-ch/Inazuma/README.md

 ```
 ~airing [option]
-    Displays the countdowns for anime in the airing list.
+    Displays countdowns until the next episode for each anime in the airing list.

     Options:       a <anilist anime url> : Adds the given anime to the airing list.
                    r <name in list>      : Removes the anime from the airing list.